 There are so many author resources out there that it is sometimes hard to know where to start.
-In this Author Resources series, I help you out, by recommending some of my favorite books for (aspiring) writers.
-In this installment, I present to you: “The Elements of Style” by William Strunk.
+Luckily, as a Writing Coach, I’ve read many of them.
+So I thought I’d help you out, by recommending some of my favorite books for (aspiring) writers.
+I present to you the classic, the incomparable, “The Elements of Style” by William Strunk.

 Reasons to read The elements of Style